 Efficacy Issues in Products

 It is important to keep in mind that efficacy issues can occur when attempting to treat a flea infestation.
-Killing the adult fleas is easy, but eliminating the larvae, eggs, and breaking the life cycle can be challenging.
+Killing the adult fleas is easy, but eliminating the larvae and eggs and breaking the life cycle can be challenging.

 Fleas can be resistant to some more widely used products, so it is not unusual to run into a product that simply does not work for your cat.
 Other times, you may notice a product does not work for the length of time advertised.
-For example, a once per month medication may only keep the fleas away for two weeks.
+For example, a once-per-month medication may only keep the fleas away for 2 weeks.

 Eliminating an Infestation

-To eliminate a flea infestation, not only will your cat need to be treated, but any other animals in the home that can fall victim to fleas such as other cats, and dogs.
+To eliminate a flea infestation, your cat needs to be treated, along with any other animals in the home that can fall victim to fleas, such as other cats and dogs.
 You will also need to treat your home, which can be the most difficult part of the process.

 Flea eggs can hide in the carpets, furniture, and all over the house.
 When the adult fleas are killed off, their eggs are still able to hatch, and the issue begins all over again.
 You need to eliminate the entire lifecycle of this parasite for successful elimination and a flea-free home.

-Speak to your veterinarian and they will be able to help guide you through the process and ensure your pets are covered on the treatment end.
+Speak to your veterinarian, and they will be able to help guide you through the process and ensure that your pets are covered on the treatment end.

 Possible Side Effects